emacselements/markdown-pdf/README.md

-# markdown-pdf.el
+# markdown-pdf / markdown-odt

-Export markdown files to beautifully formatted PDFs from Emacs.
+Export markdown files to beautifully formatted PDFs or ODT documents from Emacs.
 Inspired by the VSCode "Markdown PDF" extension.

 ## Support